We are closed from 11:30 a.m. to 2:30 p.m. on Monday, December 23, for the company's Christmas party!

 And now your laptop is ready for factory reset,

-Step 3: How to Factory Reset Your Macbook or Windows Laptop?
+Step 3: Factory Reset Your Laptop (Mac and Windows)

 This is probably the most important step in laptop recycling.
 A factory reset ensures that your data is safely erased so no one can access it whether you choose to trade it in or give it away or send it to recycling.